michaelJwilson/surveysim/doc/tutorial.md

 fiber assignment would normally be run before starting to observe a new group of tiles, but we are not considering that step here.

-If you used the random seed above, the survey should stop on 2019-12-01 when "Group 2 Priority 9" (DARK SCG) completes, but this is dependent on the simulated weather so different seeds will generally give different results.
+If you used the random seed above, the survey should stop after simulating 2019-11-30 when "Group 2 Priority 9" (DARK SCG) completes, but this is dependent on the simulated weather so different seeds will generally give different results.

 The generated exposures.fits contains a list of the simulated exposures with all parameters necessary to simulate spectra (exposure time, airmass, seeing, moon brightness, etc).

+Note to experts: if you followed the recipe above, this step will generate harmless warnings about not having installed the `specter` package.

 ## Iterate Planning and Observing